A partnership between the Foundation and CA Romania to support microfinance

 “As of March 16, 2020, our business is continuing as usual.
 We have not yet seen any impact on loan repayments in Cambodia, particularly in Siem Reap and Phnom Penh.
 However, we expect some increase in Siem Reap starting later this month.
 In this part of the country, however, our clients live primarily in rural areas.
 Our exposure to tourism, hospitality, and the service industry is minimal.” – Cambodian Microfinance Institution

 This health crisis will have an impact on the liquidity needs of institutions.
 According to our survey, 29 MFIs (52%) anticipate changes in their financing needs.
 Most small MFIs (portfolios less than $10 million) do not anticipate changes over time.
 Their size seems to be a factor in agility, but we are attentive to this point, which does not seem particularly obvious to us.
 The majority of medium-sized institutions (portfolio size between $10 and $100 million) anticipate changes in their financing needs from donors (including the Grameen Crédit Agricole Foundation).
 Many institutions expect problems refinancing their activities.
-An increase in the cost of currency hedging mechanisms is expected, and discussions with the various lenders are or will be initiated shortly.
+An increase in the cost of foreign exchange hedging mechanisms is expected, and discussions with the various lenders are or will be initiated shortly.

 Liquidity problems are anticipated.
 Indeed, non-repayment by microcredit beneficiaries could hinder the ability to disburse new loans.
 Rising provisions for risks and potential losses are seen as an obstacle to securing new financing from traditional lenders.

-“If the situation continues until mid-year, we will need liquidity as most of the liquid assets will have been wiped out by high provisioning for impaired assets (expected losses) due to rising non-repayment” – Microfinance Institution in Uganda
+“If the situation continues until mid-year, we will need liquidity as most of the liquid assets will have been wiped out by high provisioning for impaired assets (expected losses) due to increased non-repayment” – Microfinance Institution in Uganda

 Microfinance sector calls for appropriate measures